nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 # Project configuration

-A database managed with Field Desktop contains a number of resources that always belong to a specific **category**, for example "Place", "Find" or "Image".
+A database managed with iSkavo contains a number of resources that always belong to a specific **category**, for example "Place", "Find" or "Image".
 A distinction is made between **supercategories** (e.g. "Find") and **subcategories** (e.g. "Brick" or "Pottery").
 A resource of the subcategory always belongs to the supercategory as well (a brick is also a find).

 Each category provides a set of **fields** that can be used to describe properties and metadata of the resource (e.g. "weight", "color", "processor", etc.).
 Fields each have a specific input type that determines what data can be entered for the field in which way (e.g.: text field, number input, dating input).
 For fields of some input types, a **valuelist** can be specified that defines a set of text values as predefined choices.